http4s/http4s/docs/src/main/tut/service.md

 val server = builder.run
 ```

-Go ahead and use curl (or your favorite HTTP client) to see your service in
+Use curl, or your favorite HTTP client, to see your service in action:
-action:

 ```sh
 $ curl http://localhost:8080/hello/Pete